-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires immediate recognition of expected credit losses for financial assets carried at amortized cost, including trade and other receivables, loans and commitments, held-to-maturity debt securities and other financial assets, held at the reporting date to be measured based on historical experience, current conditions and reasonable supportable forecasts.
+In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280) Improvements to Reportable Segment Disclosures, which requires immediate recognition disclosure of expected credit losses for financial assets carried at amortized cost, including trade incremental segment information on an interim and other receivables, loans and commitments, held-to-maturity debt securities and other financial assets, held at the reporting date to be measured based on historical experience, current conditions and reasonable supportable forecasts.
 The new credit loss model does not have a minimum threshold for recognition of impairment losses and entities will need to measure expected credit losses on assets that have a low risk of loss.
-These changes became effective for the Company on January 1, 2023, which did not have a material effect on the Company's condensed consolidated financial statements.
+These changes became annual basis.
+ASU 2023-07 is effective for the Company on January 1, 2023 annual periods beginning after December 15, 2023, which did not have a material effect on and interim periods within annual periods beginning after December 15, 2024, and requires retrospective adoption to all prior periods presented in the Company's condensed consolidated financial statements.
+The Company is currently evaluating the potential impact of the adoption of ASU 2023-07 on its consolidated financial statements and related disclosures.